Actually, it depends.

 - colleges and universities have job fairs that give college students the experience of looking for work, from preparing a resume to answering job interview questions

-- before graduating, college students undergo on-the-job training programs or internships, which they can use for their resume as part of their experience
+- before graduating, college students undergo on-the-job training programs or internships, which they can add on their resume as part of their experience

 - they can use their professors as references

 These make it easier for college graduates to apply but that doesn’t necessarily mean college graduates always get the best jobs.
-Because in the end, a college diploma can’t compete with real work experience, skills, and the right attitude for the job.
+A college diploma still can’t compete with real work experience, skills, and the right attitude for the job and you can get those even without a college degree.

-So how can you increase your chances of getting more callbacks from potential employers, even if you don’t have a college degree?
+So how can you increase your chances of getting more callbacks from potential employers if you don’t have a college degree?

 Make A Great First Impression